tristantao/kaggle_survivor/writeup.md

 ### Internal Comments on BlogPost

-THOUGHTS:<br />
+THOUGHTS:

-Do we want to change the vector names so they are more clear?
-AKA train_data instead of trainData?<br />
+1. Do we want to change the vector names so they are more clear?
+AKA train_data instead of trainData?
+  * I was taught trainData format first vs train_data.
+I've always thought it was the more intuitiev? idk
-We should just give them a cleaned version of the testData so they don't have to see all that code again.<br />
+2. We should just give them a cleaned version of the testData so they don't have to see all that code again.
+  * Will this confuse them?
+What if they want to add variables? maybe this is where the automated function comes in?
+I dont think we can blindly give people the cleaned data, because they won't understand that same proces applied to train and test.
-We should remove explanatory variables that we don't use.<br />
+3. We should remove explanatory variables that we don't use.
+  * Again, what if they want to look at it / try using it?
+Or, it's possible (likely) that no one will, so we can remove safeyl..
-Need to teach them how to run code thats written in the script (typing ctrl + enter)<br />
+4. Need to teach them how to run code thats written in the script (typing ctrl + enter)
+  * discuss*
-Need to indicate that # means comments and aren't run, need to explain what comments are<br />
+5. Need to indicate that # means comments and aren't run, need to explain what comments are
+  * Good call
-In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text<br />
+6. In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text
+  * That's how it is for the most part.
+Are you referring to the comments?
-Add a glossary?<br />
+7. Add a glossary?
+  * discuss (from lean startup pov)
-Lets put those barplots in the exploratory analysis in, pictures are good I think <br />
+8. Lets put those barplots in the exploratory analysis in, pictures are good I think
+  * like, include the completed plots?
+Already plotted i.e?
-Lets get rid of the user defined function and just brute force everything, repetition will make it easier to understand<br />
+9. Lets get rid of the user defined function and just brute force everything, repetition will make it easier to understand
+  * agreed, so this appliest to every single place where they use any function, right?

+Concept needed to cover:
+1. data structure, c(), i.e. lists. subsetting indices
+2. explain the concept of a function
+3. Way to examine data. (head, tail, or editor etc)
+4. idea of variables (holding block)
+6. grep
+7. idea behind linear regression
+8. misc function (round, mean, table, gsub, cbind, nrow etc)

+Already covered:
+1. Directory related stuff
+2. comment in code
+3. if-else statements
+4. for loops
+5. Density

 Video breaks:<br />
 http://www.youtube.com/watch?v=FzRH3iTQPrk#t=13<br />